adarshvinayak/flappy_bird_3d/README.md

-# 3D Flappy Bird 🐦
+# 3D Flappy Bird 🐦 (Build using AI)

-A modern 3D implementation of the classic Flappy Bird game using Three.js, featuring a dynamic leaderboard system and multiple difficulty levels.
+A modern 3D implementation of the classic Flappy Bird game using Three.js ffully built using AI, featuring a dynamic leaderboard system and multiple difficulty levels.

 ![Game Preview](preview.png)